CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send.md

 Via the SMTPeter dashboard you have access to a powerful drag-and-drop editor to manage, edit and create responsive email templates.
 Every template has a unique numeric identifier that you can use in the REST API to send out email.
+Instead of using a numeric identifier for an email template, it is also possible to fill in the json code of a template in the format of a string or object.

 ````json
 {